 When you’re incapable of expressing yourself properly, you make snap decisions.
-This is mostly the case when the person you’re fighting with isn’t in front of you,.
+This is mostly the case when the person you’re fighting with isn’t in front of you.

-This is be one of the main causes of an unhealthy long distance relationship.
+This is one of the main causes of an unhealthy long distance relationship.
 So, before you hang up or stop answering your phone altogether, think again.

 A long-distance relationship requires patience and understanding.
 You need to use the physical and mental space to your advantage and process situations rationally.

 This may be really hard, but it is definitely the best approach when things are going south.

 Communication Is Key

 The way you communicate with your partner is the foundation upon which long distance relationships are made or broken.